NAVSUP FLCSD Celebrates Civilian's 50 Years of Service

-NAVSUP FLCSD Naval Base Ventura County's Mr. Luis “Louie” Galvan achieved an extraordinary milestone this month—50 years of dedicated federal service.
-Mr. Bert Heck, NAVSUP FLCSD pins the 50-year service pin on Mr. Luis Galvan, while Capt.
-Josh Hill, Commanding Officer, looks on.
+This month, we proudly recognize Naval Base Ventura County’s (NBVC), Mr. Luis “Louie” Galvan for achieving an extraordinary milestone—50 years of dedicated federal service.

+Mr. Galvan began his career in 1974 with the U.S. Army, and by 1978, he started his civilian journey at Naval Construction Battalion Center, (CBC) Port Hueneme, part of NBVC.
+In 1980, he became part of the NAVSUP team as a Forklift Operator, supporting material handling and logistics, vital to warfighter readiness.

+Mr. Galvan’s five decades of service are a testament to his exceptional commitment to mission success, his team, and the nation.
+We extend our deepest gratitude for a career that continues to inspire and uplift.

 |Date Taken: